We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Tall Treehouse with Stairs

-Not everyone is able to climb on tall ladders to reach a treehouse.
+Not everyone is able or wants to climb on tall ladders to reach a treehouse.
 For some, it might be very physically challenging, and for others, straight up terrifying to climb to those kinds of heights.
 Either way, incorporating a sturdy set of stairs into your treehouse design can make your treehouse much more accessible.

 With stairs, you might actually consider making your treehouse a functional space that you can use regularly.
 However, this is a more robust structural engineering challenge.
 You’ll likely need to contract the help of a contractor who specializes in taller, narrower staircases.
 We don’t recommend executing something like this alone.